 With the state funds remaining static and in place, the project’s total costs have been revised to $18,539,815.

 The 18,000-square-foot Juvenile Hall facility was built in 1980 and designed to house 45 youth in three units.
 Over the years, overcrowding has forced the county — at a cost — to place juveniles in youth homes through the Department of Social Services.
 The expansion of an additional 20 beds will reduce that need.

-As planned, the facility will have three new structures, according to project manager Kathy MacNeill:• A single-story, 8,586-square-foot building with the additional 20 sleeping rooms for high-security juveniles.
-The design also allows for two counseling/interview rooms and an outdoor recreation yard.
+As planned, the facility will have three new structures, according to project manager Kathy MacNeill:

 In addition to improved housing, recreational and educational facilities, the expansion will allow for in-custody counseling and treatment for “habitual male juvenile offenders,” according to MacNeill’s staff report to supervisors.